aurelia/framework/doc/article/en-US/bundling-your-app-for-deploy.md

 Now, let's run `gulp bundle` from another console/tab.
 If we now refresh/reload our app from the browser, keeping the developer tools open, we should see the difference.

 > Warning
-> Note that the order of running the tasks is important here.
-The `build` clears/removes all the files in `dist` folder.
-So, any bundle file in that folder will be deleted too.
+> The order in which the tasks are run is important.
+The `build` removes all the files in `dist` folder.
+As a result, any bundle file in that folder will be deleted too.
 This is why we always have to run the `gulp bundle` after the `build` task is finished.
-If you are using `watch` you will have to be extra careful because every change you make in the source file will trigger a `build` task that clears the `dist` folder and any bundles as well.
+If you are using `watch` you will have to be extra careful here.
+Every change you make in the source file will trigger a `build` task that clears the `dist` folder and any bundles as well.

 Let's examine the configuration one property at a time: